NeoTim/mlir-release-tools/README.md

 doit npcomp
 ```

-Artifacts will be created under the `install/` directory by default.s
+Artifacts will be created under the `install/` directory by default.